faithfulcoronel/stewardtrack/docs/epic-deployment/epic-4-onboarding-feature-grants.md

 After completing the P0 epics (1-4), the remaining epics can be implemented in any order based on business priorities:

-- Epic 5: Member & Account Management
+- Epic 5: Member & Account Management (Week 6) ✅ READY FOR REVIEW
-- Epic 6: Church Finance Module
+- Epic 6: Church Finance Module (Week 7) ✅ READY FOR REVIEW
-- Epic 7: SaaS Admin Dashboard (nice to have)
-- Epic 8: Reporting Suite
+- Epic 7: Reporting Suite (Week 8)
-- Epic 9: Delegation & Admin Features
+- Epic 8: SaaS Admin Dashboard (Week 9)